PulseMedia-de/phpWebFTP/README.md

 # phpWebFTP

-This is a fork of the original [phpWebFTP on SourceForge](http://sourceforge.net/projects/phpwebftp/) The project has been found abandoned for some while and not compatible to PHP5.
+This is a fork of the original [phpWebFTP on SourceForge](http://sourceforge.net/projects/phpwebftp/) The project has been found abandoned for some while and not full compatible to PHP5.

-The goal is to provide a refurbished and working version of phpWebFTP to meet today's needs and possibilities.
+The goal is to provide a refurbished of phpWebFTP to meet today's needs and possibilities, starting with phpWebFTP Version 4 beta.

 ## License